Skip to guide navigation Skip to guide content

 <h6>Level 6 heading</h6>

 It’s fairly easy for sighted people to visually identify headings and subheadings compared to the surrounding text.
-When labelled correctly, screen reader users can quickly navigate a web page by skipping from heading to heading using their keyboard.
+When formatted correctly, screen reader users can quickly navigate a web page by skipping from heading to heading using their keyboard.

 Companion video: Web Accessibility 101: Web Headings for Screen Readers